Thoreau Society: Activities

-Annual gathering
+The society hosts educational programs, including lectures, classes, and performances in Thoreau's hometown of Concord, often in collaboration with other historical, literary, environmental and educational organizations.
+They also offer trips to places associated with Thoreau, from half-day hikes to multi-day outings.
+Past locations have included Mount Katahdin, Cape Cod, Harpers Ferry, Mount Monadnock and Concord sites such as Egg Rock, Fairhaven Bay, Gowing's Swamp and Sleepy Hollow Cemetery.

+The society hosts annual sessions devoted to Thoreau at academic conferences hosted by the Modern Language Association and the American Literature Association.
+They also provide workshops for educators and the general public in Concord and beyond.

+Coordinated by members, other Thoreau Society projects and events take place in communities across the country and around the world.

-Four days of indoor and outdoor sessions and excursions in and around Concord focused on a different theme each year.
+Among their largest offerings is the Annual Gathering.
+This event provides four days of indoor and outdoor sessions and excursions in and around Concord focused on a different theme each year.
 The Thursday–Sunday program is scheduled in early July.

-Educational programs

-Lectures, classes, and performances in Thoreau's hometown of Concord, often in collaboration with other historical, literary, environmental and educational organizations.

-Excursions

-Trips to places associated with Thoreau, from half-day hikes to multi-day outings.
-Past locations have included Mount Katahdin, Cape Cod, Harpers Ferry, Mount Monadnock and Concord sites such as Egg Rock, Fairhaven Bay, Gowing's Swamp and Sleepy Hollow Cemetery.

-Presentations

-At academic conferences (the Modern Language Association and the American Literature Association have two annual sessions at their conferences each devoted to Thoreau) and at workshops for educators and the general public in Concord and beyond.

-Projects and events

-Coordinated by members, Thoreau Society projects and events take place in communities across the country and around the world.